DaveSkender/Stock.Indicators/README.md

 **Where can I get historical data?**

 There are many places to get stock market data.
 Check with your brokerage or other commercial sites.
 If you're looking for a free developer API, try [Alpha Vantage](https://www.alphavantage.co).

+**Do you have any documentation?**

+Yes.
+The documentation site is a GitHub Pages site here: [https://daveskender.github.io/Stock.Indicators](https://daveskender.github.io/Stock.Indicators).
+It is automatically generated from the README.md files in this repository, so you can navigate from the above Indicators links too.

 **More questions?**  Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method (preferred) or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.